Each ml contains: Granisetron Hydrochloride equivalent to Granisetron 1 mg.

 Post-operative Nausea and Vomiting (PONV): Adults: Intravenous: Prevention: A dose of 1mg (10mcg/kg) of Granisetron should be administered as a slow intravenous injection (over 30 seconds) prior to induction of anesthesia.

-Treatment: A dose of 1mg (10mcg/kg) of Granisetron should be administered as a slow intravenous injection (over 30 seconds).
+Treatment: A dose of 1mg (10mcg/kg) of Granisetron should be administered by slow intravenous injection (over 30 seconds).
 The maximum dose for patients undergoing anesthesia for surgery is a total dose of 3mg of Granisetron i.v. in one day.

 Pediatrics: There is insufficient information to recommend the use of Granisetron in prevention and treatment of postoperative nausea and vomiting in children.